Barnard Foord Bowes: Spain

 The battle was won because the secondary attacks by the 3rd Division and 5th Division were both successful.
 When the 5th Division broke into the fortress and fired into the backs of the troops defending the breaches, the French surrendered in a body.
-The surviving British and Portuguese soldiers then went berserk as they sacked the hapless city.
+The surviving British and Portuguese soldiers then went berserk as they sacked the city.
 Bowes' brigade included the 1/7th Foot, 1/23rd Foot, and 1/48th Foot.
 The 7th lost 49 killed and 131 wounded, the 23rd lost 25 killed, 106 wounded, and 20 drowned, and the 48th lost 35 killed and 138 wounded.
 While leading the assault on the right breach, Bowes was badly wounded; he was shot in the thigh and stabbed by a bayonet.
 His brother-in-law and aide-de-camp Captain James Johnson was killed in the battle.
 It took Bowes six weeks to recover from his injuries.

 On 2 May 1812 while still recuperating, Bowes was assigned to command a brigade in the 6th Division.
 The brigade included the 2nd Foot, 1/32nd Foot. and the 1/36th Foot.
 On 13 June, Wellington's army mounted an offensive toward Salamanca.
 By 17 June the Allied army began the Siege of the Salamanca Forts, a trio of heavily fortified convents manned by 800 French soldiers and 36 cannons.
 Someone blundered and there was insufficient ammunition for the Allied army's four 18-pound siege cannons.
 By 23 June, the siege guns had run out of ammunition and the walls of the forts were still intact.
-Nevertheless, Wellington ordered the San Cayetano fort to be stormed at 10 pm that night.
+Nevertheless, Wellington ordered the San Cayetano fort to be stormed at 10pm that night.
 The six British light companies of the 6th Division were selected to make the assault, roughly 300–400 soldiers.
 Bowes determined to lead the attack though this was normally the responsibility of lower-ranking officers.
 An engineer suggested an alternate route of attack that had more cover, but Bowes decided to charge straight up the glacis.